Is your tween ready to babysit?

 Is she mature enough to be in charge without being bossy?
 Bossiness with siblings doesn’t mean she’ll be that way with others.
 Get her around some younger kids and see what happens.
 Maybe at a birthday party organizing the games.

-Does she make good choices?
+Does your tween make good choices?
 What about when someone is trying to influence her.
 Kids are great at wearing people down.
 Would the kids be able to talk her into letting them break the rules?

 Is she mature enough to follow rules and not to jump around if an adult isn’t there?